mharnold/spiderosm/README.txt

 https://github.com/mharnold/spiderosm
 https://groups.google.com/forum/#!forum/spiderosm

-SpiderOSM is a python library for matching path (street) networks, e.g. OpenStreetMaps with government centerline data.
+SpiderOSM is a python package for matching path (street) networks, e.g. OpenStreetMaps with government centerline data.
 SpiderOSM is in early BETA.
 Both sys admin and programming skills are necessary to install and use the software at this time.